farm-ng/amiga-dev-kit/website/docs/tutorials/virtual_joystick/02_template_overview.md

         background_normal: "assets/back_button.png"
         on_release: app.on_exit_btn()
         Image:
-            source: "assets/back_button_normal.png" \
-            if self.parent.state == "normal" \
+            source: "assets/back_button_normal.png" if self.parent.state == "normal" else "assets/back_button_down.png"
-            else "assets/back_button_down.png"
             pos: self.parent.pos
             size: self.parent.size
-"""
+    Label:
+        id: counter_label
+        text: "Tic: 0"
+        font_size: 40
 ```

 Next we define our application in the Kv language.
-This definition can be a string at the top of a `.py` file or can be defined
+This definition can be a `"""` string at the top of a `.py` file or can be defined in a separate `.kv` file.
-in a separate `.kv` file, and we tend to go for strings at the top of the Python file.
+Either can be imported by the [kivy Builder](https://kivy.org/doc/stable/api-kivy.lang.builder.html).
+Here we use a separate .kv file [`res/main.py`](https://github.com/farm-ng/amiga-app-template/blob/main/src/res/main.kv).

 :::tip
 Throughout this tutorial we'll explain the kivy app created in this example, but this is not intended as a thorough introduction to using kivy.
 Try the [**kivy tutorials**](https://kivy.org/doc/stable/tutorials-index.html) and use the [**kivy API**](https://kivy.org/doc/stable/api-index.html) for more information on creating custom applications with kivy.